FYS3240 – Data Acquisition and Control

 This course gives an introduction to data acquisition and control in PC-based and embedded systems used for instrumentation and process control.
 This course also gives an introduction to LabVIEW.

-After finishing the course the student should:
+After completing the course you should:

 - Master programming of XMEGA microcontrollers.